nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### Nuxeo Web UI {{> anchor 'nuxeo-web-ui'}}

-#### Orderable folders {{since '10.1'}}
+#### Orderable Folders {{since '10.1'}}

-Adds support for Orderable Folders.
-Up and down actions available on Orderable Folders.
-Works with multiple selected documents.
+Orderable Folders are now available in Nuxeo Platform with up and down actions.
+It works with multiple selected documents.
 For this purpose a new operation is available to order child documents.
 Navigation tree now takes into account order on Orderable Folders.